Kevin-Lago/python-hackerrank-solutions/src/problem_solving/warmup/solve_me_first/README.md

 # Solve Me First

-Complete the function solveMeFirst to compute the sum of two integers.
+Complete the function solve_me_first to compute the sum of two integers.

 __Example__